ferdjoukh/ATL-UTF/documentation/tranformations-folder.md

 # Model Transformations folder

-ATL Unit Testing Framework needs input folder containing one or many model transformations.

-This document explains how these folders **have to be structured**.
+**ATL Unit Testing Framework** needs an input folder containing one or many model transformations.
+This document explains how this folder **has to be structured**.

-### name space
+### Name space

-- folder = A folder containing **1** Model Transformation is used for unit testing
+- *folder* : A folder containing **1** Model Transformation is used for unit testing
-- transformations folder = A folder containing several Model Transformations is used for coverage calculation
+- *transformations folder* : A folder containing several Model Transformations is used for coverage calculation

 ### Unit testing

-The folder that contains **1** model transformation must include the following files and sub-folders:
+The folder that contains **1** model transformation must include the following information:

-- The ATL model transformation source file: *.atl* (use emftvm to compile it to produce *.emftvm* file).
+- The ATL model transformation source files: *.atl* (use emftvm to compile it and to produce *.emftvm* file).
 - All needed meta-models (at least 1 or 2 for each model transformation).
 - Some additional information about the MT: module, name of meta-models, rootClass (written in *file.infos*).